-The Statewide Energy Efficiency Collaborative (SEEC) GC Statewide Program a collaboration between ICLEI - Local Governments for Sustainability, U.S.A., Inc. (ICLEI), the Institute for Local Government (ILG), the Local Government Commission (LGC) and the four investor owned utilities is the statewide vehicle to provide coordinated resources including: workshops, technical assistance, a recognition program, and other means to allow local governments to share best practices associated with energy management and reducing greenhouse gas emissions.
-Work performed in this program is coordinated with the statewide local government energy efficiency best practices coordinator. once that position is filled.
-The GC Statewide Assistance ProgramSEEC will provide a consistent process for all local governments to develop GHG inventories, learn about relevant energy management issues, exchange lessons learned, and track their actions.
-The Commission has approved this component of the GC Program and has granted permission to begin these activities outside of the advice letter approval.
-This collaborative effort is structured to leverage the unique resources, assets, relationships, communications channels, programs, training, models and tools brought by each non-profit organization. to support the California Long-term Energy Efficiency Strategic Plan (Strategic Plan) CEESP.
+The Statewide Energy Efficiency Collaborative (SEEC) a collaboration between ICLEI - Local Governments for Sustainability, U.S.A., Inc. (ICLEI), the Institute for Local Government (ILG), the Local Government Commission (LGC) and the four investor owned utilities is the statewide vehicle to provide coordinated resources including: workshops, technical assistance, a recognition program, and other means to allow local governments to share best practices associated with energy management and reducing greenhouse gas emissions.
+Work performed in this program is coordinated with the statewide local government energy efficiency best practices coordinator.
+SEEC will provide a consistent process for all local governments to develop GHG inventories, learn about relevant energy management issues, exchange lessons learned, and track their actions.
+This collaborative effort is structured to leverage the unique resources, assets, relationships, communications channels, programs, training, models and tools brought by each non-profit organization.
 The work of SEEC and the statewide coordinator is closely tied to the California Long-term Energy Efficiency Strategic Plan (Strategic Plan).